ARWNI2S/TheCorporateWars/legal/README.md

 > ℹ️ Additional documents and agreements (e.g., Microsoft Partner status, internal Epic correspondence) are kept on file and available for audit or review upon request.

+> This repository contains no copyrighted material from *Traveller™* and no official game rules or assets.

 ## Organization and Partner Status

 Alternate Reality Worlds is a registered member of the **Microsoft Partner Network** and develops using officially licensed tools such as Visual Studio, Azure, Hyper-V, and SQL Server.